Get Adobe Flash player

 » To Top «

-I toyed with the name "traditional", but there is nothing traditional about the characteristics of today's Gypsy Vanner.
-Take a look at the old photos to the right and below in the early 1900's of Gypsies and their caravans.
+I toyed with the name "traditional", but there is nothing traditional about the characteristics of today's Gypsy Vanners.
+Take a look at the photo to the right and below in the early 1900's of Gypsies and their caravans.
 I have yet to find a horse in these old photos that closely resembles a Gypsy Vanner of today.
-Back then they had large, often roman shaped heads, little or no feather and were more in the size range of 15-17 hands plus as their vardos/wagons were extremely large and heavy.
+Back then they had large, often roman shaped heads, little or no feather and were more in the size range of 15-17 hands plus, as their vardos/wagons were extremely large and heavy.
 In short they were just a large, heavy, hack, crossbred horse to pull their caravans and the smaller Gypsy Vanners that the Gypsies breed today could not cope pulling some of these caravans.

 » To Top «

-Originally I took the name “gypsy horse” as an alternative to vanner, but it also played on my mind somewhat as I always felt "Gypsy Vanner" was far more befitting and distinct name for this magnificent horse.
-And like any good haunting the name Gypsy Vanner kept coming back to me and I finally made the decision to go with my heart and changed to from Brightwater Gypsy Horses to Brightwater Gypsy Vanners.
+Originally I took the name "gypsy horse" as an alternative to vanner, but it also played on my mind somewhat as I always felt "Gypsy Vanner" was far more befitting and distinct name for this magnificent breed.
+And like any good haunting the name Gypsy Vanner kept coming back to me and I finally made the decision to go with my heart and changed from Brightwater Gypsy Horses to Brightwater Gypsy Vanners.

 » To Top «